LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

 `restart` is a bit interesting.
 One may specify a restart policy if the application crashes, which leads to stop the docker image itself. always specifies to restart the container if it exit.
 The word exit reminds of exit code.
 On a non zero exit code, that is  `on-failure` of the application the `on-failure` policy helps much.

 In the environment section, one can see mqserver and mongo, instead the regular localhost and loopback address.
 This is because when we run docker-compose, it creates a DNS recordset of all the `services` mentioned.
-The services can reffered by their names.
+The services can referred by their names.
 A slight deviation here may happen when container is explicitly named. `container_name = mongo` is used at a later point of time in the other container environments as mongo and not mongodbdb.

-The polling mod and forntend services are quite same.
+The pollingmod and forntend services are quite same.

 ```
     pollingmod: